Save Money with Fryer Oil Filtration

 - Have someone help you lift and pour the filtered oil back into the frypot.
 Now you’re ready to start cooking again.

 Other Tips for Extending Oil Life

 - Keep crumbs out of the oil.
-After you load the basket with product, shake it over a trash can to get rid of loose breading and, if the product is frozen, ice crystals.
+After you load the basket, shake it over a trash can to get rid of loose breading and, if the product is frozen, ice crystals.
 Food particles can get trapped and carbonize, breaking down the oil and affecting the taste, while water from the ice can also promote the break down of oil.

 - Keep the fryer covered with a lid when you're not using it.
 Exposure to air will break the oil down and leave it open for contaminants.

-If you have any questions, please feel free to call one of KaTom Restaurant Supply’s helpful Customer Service representatives at 800-541-8683 or email firstname.lastname@example.org.
+If you have any questions, call one of KaTom Restaurant Supply’s helpful customer care representatives at 1-800-541-8683 or email firstname.lastname@example.org.